OpenID Connect (OIDC) and OAuth2 client and filters

 quarkus.oidc-client.grant-options.exchange.audience=quarkus-app-exchange

-quarkus.resteasy-client-oidc-token-propagation.exchange-token=true (1)
+quarkus.rest-client-oidc-token-propagation.exchange-token=true (1)

-1 Please note that the exchange-token configuration property is ignored when the OidcClient name is set with the io.quarkus.oidc.token.propagation.AccessToken#exchangeTokenClient annotation attribute.
+| 1 | Please note that the exchange-token configuration property is ignored when the OidcClient name is set with the io.quarkus.oidc.token.propagation.common.AccessToken#exchangeTokenClient annotation attribute. |

-AccessTokenRequestReactiveFilter will use OidcClient to exchange the current token, and you can use quarkus.oidc-client.grant-options.exchange to set the additional exchange properties expected by your OpenID Connect Provider.
+AccessTokenRequestReactiveFilter will use OidcClient to exchange the current token, and you can use quarkus.oidc-client.grant-options.exchange to set the additional exchange properties expected by your OpenID Connect provider.

 If you work with providers such as Azure that require using JWT bearer token grant to exchange the current token, then you can configure AccessTokenRequestReactiveFilter to exchange the token like this: